zzzprojects/learn-orm/tutorials/fsharp/object-expressions.md

  - **`typename`:** Represents an existing class type or interface type.
  - **`type-params`:** Describes the optional generic type parameters.
  - **`arguments`:** Used only for class types, which require constructor parameters.
- - **`member-definitions`:** Overrides of base class methods, or implementations of abstract methods from either a base class or an interface.
+ - **`member-definitions`:** Overrides of base class methods or implementations of abstract methods from either a base class or an interface.

 Let's consider the following several different types of object expressions.